 The game also builds up Tokyo being in the game as a surprise, when outside out of it not much of an attempt is made to hide that fact.

-The RxW Smacktacular is similar to this but with Hunters facing off against demons on television.
+The RxW Smacktacular is similar to the Hunter tournaments but with Hunters facing off against demons on television.
 Until Flynn participated the Hunters have lost every single game, even with the leader of the Demons team not wanting to participate.

 Unique Enemy: There's no truly unique enemy, but some demons have unique dialogue, such as the Zombie Cop.